 Driveway Edging Considerations

 The main function of driveway edging is to create a border between your asphalt driveway and lawn and or to keep loose stone on a gravel driveway contained.
 Another use is to channel water to limit erosion on driveways on an incline.
 Belgian Blocks are the most common material and can be installed in a variety of ways to create something unique.
-Other options are metal edging and asphalt curbing but do to our location and severity of our winters these types of edging are prone to problems.
-Four inch granite curbing is the most durable and unique.
+Other options are metal edging and asphalt curbing, but do to our location and severity of our winters these types of edging are prone to problems.
+Granite curbing is the most durable and unique.
 Many driveways are installed with no edging the lawn grows right up to the edge of the asphalt.
 Regardless of the type of driveway edging you install, you should choose material that matches the appearance and the décor of your home's exterior and landscape.

 Raised Driveway Edging

-Raised driveway edging is designed to extend above the height of your driveway and usually creates a better border for protecting both your driveway and lawn.
+Raised driveway edging is designed to extend above the height of your driveway and usually creates a border for protecting both your driveway and lawn.

 You can use larger pieces of Belgian block to create beautiful granite driveway edging for your driveway.
 This type of curbing can be installed with cement joint or without.

 An asphalt curb will functionally serve the same purpose as a granite curb, but does not hold up to the abuse of a snow plow as well.